nikasimovich/invsnghtlfe/entries/rose.md

 “I was going to get another drink anyway.
 That one was getting warm—”

 “Perfect!
 I need another soda…maybe instead of tequila, I’ll do vodka!
 We’ll mingle with everyone when we get back!”
+She gestures to her group.
+Everyone waves back with limp wrists.
+The bride, slinked back on the couch in her pink cape, flutters her fingers.

 I wrap my hand in a thick white napkin and sop up my spill with a sweep.
 The lounge opens into the bar.
 It overlooks a pool on the deck.
 The water is a bright crystal blue. <blockquote>I flatten my breasts in my lean against the wood bar as the bartender wrestles the cork off the prosecco with tight, white knuckles.</blockquote> I breathe in my first gulp with the hunger of a shark.
 The fizz burns my throat.
 I hack up breath and liquor spit.
 The woman from the lounge is scraping orange lipstick against her mouth.